bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-overview.md

-An example of a shipping zone might be North America, and within that shipping zone, the shipping methods might be Free Shipping, Ship-by-Weight, and USPS.
+An example of a shipping zone might be North America.
+Within that shipping zone, the shipping methods might be Free Shipping, Ship-by-Weight, and USPS.

 ## Real-time carriers